zephyrproject-rtos/zephyr/doc/reference/networking/gsm_modem.rst

 The GSM muxing, that is defined in
 `GSM 07.10 <https://www.etsi.org/deliver/etsi_ts/127000_127099/127010/15.00.00_60/ts_127010v150000p.pdf>`__,
-and which allows mixing of AT commands and PPP traffic, is not supported in this version of Zephyr.
+and which allows mixing of AT commands and PPP traffic, is also supported in this version of Zephyr.
+One needs to enable :option:`CONFIG_GSM_MUX` and :option:`CONFIG_UART_MUX` configuration options to enable muxing.